nemac/climate-by-location/README.md

     monthly or seasonal data.
 Ignored for annual data.
 Optional;
     defaults to "2025".

+  * `prange`

+    One of the strings "minmax", "p1090", or "both", indicating which range band to show for model projection data.

+  * `hrange`

+    One of the strings "minmax", "p1090", or "both", indicating which range band to show for model historical data.

+  * `pmedian`

+    true or false, indicating whether to show the median line(s) for model projection data

   * `font`

     A string giving the font-family to be used for all text in the graph.